alanzfu/HRprep-Hackathon/README.md

 ###Loren
   - Initialize Parse and setup database to receive all the types of data
   - When submit button is pressed, create Parse object and send the user submitted data
-  - When scrolled to bottom of page (or pressed button) query X most recent charts -
+  - When scrolled to bottom of page (or pressed button) query X most recent chartsI -

 ###Alan